-An open letter to the Members of the Chanter Revision Commission buy 3rd, 2018
+An open letter to the Members of the Charter Revision Commission and 34, 2018

-Let use begin by saying that my following remarks are not meant in any way to demean cur current Mayor and Town Manager.
+Let me begin by raying that my following remarks are not meant in any way to demean our coment Major and Town Manager.

-But us in any position areng there is no governmen how long these two gentlemen will be satisfy in those sens, they may have an opportunity to mean onto bigger and better things, or decide they don't need the everyday stress of resming the town, - in the past other people have wrestled with those same decisions.
+But as in any position areas there is no governore how long these two problemen will be uniting in those seats-they may have an opportunity to know onto bigger and better things, or decide they don't need the everyday stress of recoiling the town, - in the past other people have wrestled with those tame decidions.

-But, one of the kenapts of a democracy is for the "satakenpers" - limit's us-the saxpayers, the votors and members of the community-to take the responsibility seriously of keeping an aye on decisions that are made today-and they may impact our town tomorrow.
+But one of the tenants of a democracy is for the" gatakeepers" - that's us-the taxpayers, the voters and members of the community-to take the responsibility seniously of keeping an eye on decisions that are made today - and how they may impact our town tomocrow.

-We are all familiar with the phrase "if you see something say something" and that does not dely apply to an abandoned bug in a bus station - but also to decisions that will impact Cromwell.
-And that is why i am here conight to say something.
+We are all familiar with the phrase "if you see something" say something" and that does not only apply to an abandoned bug in a bus station - but also to decisions that will impact Cromwell.
+And that is why I am here congus to say something.

-If water's too long ago that the town was annoted in a mess over the Stamens contract-and as I defeed back into the past-because I admit I had beard summer of problems, but at the time I was more annoted with my husband's health than I was with what was transpling in town-I discovered that was "the Town" was in a mess.
+If water't too long ago that the town was revolved in a mess over the Stamens contract-and as I dehed back into the past-because I admit I had heard runners of problems,-but at the time I was more arrowed with my husband's health than I was with what was transplring in town-I discovered that we, "the Town" was in a mess.

-I have made copies of the Board of Figures misules of Thursday Junuary 22, 2009 in order to refresh your memory.
+I have made copies of the Board of Figures mounts of Thursday Luxuary 22, 2009 in order to refresh your memory.

-I discovered that the first Selectman, the Board of Selectman, and the Board Diffmance were at "loggerheads" -there were charges and countenances, the phrase "masses of suthority" was used-attorizely were involved-and the town was the recipient of a lot of masty articles.
+I discovered that the First Selectman, the Board of Selectman, and the Board Of Finance were at "loggerheads"-There were charges and countercharges-the phrase "misuse of authority" was used-afterneys were involved-and the town was the recipient of a lot of rasty articles.

-Morn recently the sown was engaged in most or dispute over lown land -because of a piece of property being sold to a fown resident without any logod from the "gatekeepers."
+More recently the fown was engaged in another dispute over lown land -become of a piece of property being sold to a fown resident wishout any input from the "Estekeepers."

-Again attempts were involved and look you - do see need to go down that path again?
-I think not.
+Again attempts were involved and lack you - do we need to go down that publishably it think not.

-like the thecks and balances in our town.
-I like the fact that decisions that empact our town have another set of eyes looking at thems.
+I like the sheeks and bolances in our town.
+I like the fact that decisions that impact our town have another set of eyes looking at thems.

-Have I advant agreed with Bosed of Finance decisions?
-Of course nee - as anyone sitting in the Town harnesers or Mayors seat will agree, But that is what decreater is all about.
+targe I always agreed with Board of Finance desisions?
+Of course not - as anyone witing in the Fown transport or resport test will agree, But that it what democracy is all aboot.

-But let me give you an example as to why the Board of Finance is a vital part of our town government, it reviewed the Town Budget the first year I was in office-and in good faith - presented in to the Board of Selection-and we, then presented in to the Board of Figure, who pointed out that one of the very large pieces of equipment (a tri-axic truck) - that was requested in our budget - was the sanse piece of eguipment they had authorized in a prior town budget --before I took office.
+But let me give you an exemple as to why the Board of Finance is a vital part of our lown government.
+I reviewed the Town Budget the first year I was in office-and in good falls - presented it to the Board of Selectman-and we, then presented it to the Board Of Finance, who pointed our that one of the very klave also noticed that the commission is reviewing the necessity of various boards and commissions.

-It it hadn't been for our gatekeepers.
-I would never had known that I flut their astuae secwardship of the town's pocketbook kept me from making a "costly" mistakt.
+If hader't been for our gatekeepers.
+I would never had known that I flut their asture stewardship of the town's pocketbook kept me from making a "costly" mistake.